 The Cycle of Reassurance Seeking

 Seeking reassurance can be described as a tension and release cycle.
 Tension, experienced by a partner as anxiety, begins after that partner receives reassurance.
-As time passes since this reassurance is received, anxiety increases until the partner experiencing the anxiety seeks relief by pursuing reassurance from the other partner.
+As time passes since this reassurance is received, anxiety increases until the partner experiencing the anxiety seeks relief by again asking for reassurance in the relationship from the other partner.
 Once this reassurance is received, anxiety is immediately relieved, but only temporarily, and the cycle begins to repeat itself.

 Examples of Reassurance in Relationships